The purpose of the Nominating and Corporate Governance Committee is to:

 Mr. Cohen holds several patents for his cutting-edge cloud innovations.
 He currently serves as co-founder of Xendota, a next generation cloud technology strategy and research company.
 In addition to his appointment to the Fortinet board of directors, he also provides technology and business advisory and board member services to a number of organizations worldwide.

-Mr. Neukom serves on many organizations, including the Dean’s Council at Stanford Law School, the Board of the Pacific Counsel on International Policy, the Board of the Center for Advanced Study in the Behavioral Sciences at Stanford, and the Advisory Board of the William D. Ruckleshaus Center.
-In 1995, Mr. Neukom and his four children founded the Neukom Family Foundation, which supports not-for-profit organizations principally in the fields of health, human services, education, justice, and the environment.
-Mr. Neukom earned his LL.B. from Stanford University and received his A.B. from Dartmouth College.
+Mr. Neukom serves on the board of several not-for-profit organizations, including the Asia Foundation, the Center for Advanced Study in the Behavioral Sciences at Stanford, Ecotrust and the William D. Ruckelshaus Center.
+He is a member of the Dean’s Council at Stanford Law School and was its chair from 2012 to 2015.
+In 1995, Mr. Neukom and his four children founded the Neukom Family Foundation, which supports not-for-profit organizations in the fields of education, the environment, health, human services, and justice.
+Mr. Neukom earned his A.B. from Dartmouth College and his LL.B. from Stanford University.

 Judith Sim is Chief Marketing Officer at Oracle Corporation.
 Ms. Sim joined Oracle in 1991 and has held various customer-related and marketing positions during her tenure.
 Today, she is head of corporate marketing programs including field marketing, corporate communications, global customer programs, advertising, campaigns, events, and corporate branding.